druglogics/bool-param-maps/docs/index.md

 :::{.green-box}
 We observe that `ERK_f` will have the `OR-NOT` link operator in most of the higher performance models and the `MAPK14` the `AND-NOT` link operator.
-This of course relates to the fact that these nodes were found also as *active* and *inhibited* biomarkers respectively and that they have a very large observed agreement between stable state activity value and link operator parameterization (see [Figure above](#fig:ss-lo-agreement-prop)).
+This of course relates to the fact that these nodes were found also as *active* and *inhibited* biomarkers respectively and that they have a very large observed agreement between stable state activity value and link operator parameterization (see [analysis here](https://bblodfon.github.io/brf-bias/cascade-1-0-data-analysis.html#fig:ss-lo-agreement-prop)).

 Interestingly, these two nodes (`ERK_f` and `MAPK14`) were 2 of the top most important nodes influencing the change of dynamics (number of attractors) in the link operator parameterization space of the CASCADE 1.0 network.
 :::